The workplace of the future

 Technological advances are catalysts for change in any business, and those changes are happening at a faster pace than ever before.
-Technology is transforming who we are able to work with and how we work with them, so it can no longer be considered an afterthought when designing the workplace.
+Technology is transforming who we are able to work with and how we work with them, so it can no longer be considered an afterthought when thinking about your strategy to designing the workplace.

 Historically, the workplace is where people come together to work.
 Relating the importance of the “Place” to design so that people could work more effectively was a natural progression of thoughtful study and experimentation.
 Design, furniture and furnishing organizations have steadily advanced over the years to better understand the relationship between People & Place and to bring those findings to bear in their products and services.

 Technology, until the late 70s or early 80s, really had no place as part of the workplace other than the telephone.
 There really was no option for remote workers being part of the day-to-day team.
 If you did need to meet with colleagues, you had to travel.
 And airline travel for business boomed in the 70s, 80s and 90s.

 And then the conference call became a way to allow remote participants to connect by phone call to a meeting – telecom technology.
 This small advance was a big thing!
 People didn’t have to travel just to participate, but it still wasn’t as good as being there.
 There were cost savings, productivity gains and new models of working together that were enabled by this advance.
 People who were conferenced into the meeting were soon asking for better sound quality.
 This requirement introduced the need for good Audio-Visual (AV) in meeting rooms.

 Computer terminals and networks were part of the workplace in the 60s to 80s but it wasn’t until the PC came along in the early 80s that a PC was a commonplace personal technology for the workplace.
 Even then it was more a personal technology that was connected to the corporate network/Internet and sat on desktops with limited design or thought required to integrate it into the workplace.